 We all want to grow our businesses.
 And there are only two ways to do this: More volume from existing customers or get new customers.
 There is no doubt the first way is easiest.
-They already know that you provide excellent services.
+They already know that you provide excellent services, and are customer centric.
 But growing your biz with new customers is potentially much better.
 But also much harder….

 It’s instructive to think more about these two ways to grow.
 In reality, you’ll be working in both spheres.
 They typically require you to wear a different ‘hat’ when managing each.
 This blog is focused on the way new customers are like compounding interest.